-Some online shops also sell preservatives DIYers can use to make their skincare products last longer.
+Some online shops also sell preservatives DIYers can use to make their own skincare products last longer.
 These work better but, again, do your research to figure out how to use them properly.

-4. Store them properly
+4. Store your own skincare products properly

 I know I sound like a broken record, but homemade skincare products oxidize and lose their effectiveness when exposed to light and air.